MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

     GitHub Copilot Agent uses this prompt to generate an initial prototype app based on the requirements that you've defined.

     - The agent checks the **ShoppingApp** folder to ensure that it's empty and ready to use as a workspace.
     - The agent uses the PRD and wireframe diagrams to create the prototype app files.
-The agent generates the following files in the **ShoppingApp** folder:
+The following files are created in the **ShoppingApp** folder:

         - **app.js**: Contains the JavaScript code that implements the app's functionality, such as managing the product catalog, shopping cart, and navigation.
         - **index.html**: Serves as the entry point for the web application, setting up the basic structure and linking the styles and scripts.
         - **styles.css**: Provides the visual layout and responsive design for the prototype web app.

-    - The agent creates a **.github/copilot-instructions.md** file in the workspace and adds the contents of the PRD and wireframe files to the **copilot-instructions.md** file.
+    - The agent adds a **.github/copilot-instructions.md** file to the workspace, and then adds the contents of the PRD and wireframe files to the **copilot-instructions.md** file.

     > **TIP**: You can store custom instructions in your workspace or repository in a .github/copilot-instructions.md file.
 Custom instructions enable you to describe common guidelines or rules to get responses that match your specific coding practices and tech stack.
 Instead of manually including this context in every chat query, custom instructions automatically incorporate this information with every chat request.
 These instructions only apply to the workspace where the file is located.